Policy for the Protection of Vulnerable People

 -

-To offer vulnerable people relevant support to seek appropriate advice
+To offer Vulnerable People relevant support to seek appropriate advice, where:

 -